oroinc/documentation/admin_guide/user_management/user_management_users_actions.rst

       |

 4. In the **Send Email** dialog box, specify the required data.
-For help on this, see the beginning of the `Send Email <../../user-guide/activities/activities-send-email>`__ guide.
+For help on this, see :ref:`Compose A New Email <doc-activities-emails-actions-compose>`.

 |